wpeterw/__init__/content/posts/first-post.md

 ---
+title: "Poetry and Azure DevOps private package repository"
+description: "How to use Poetry with Azure DevOps"
+date: "2021-02-07"
 categories:
-- Python
-- Azure Devops
-date: "2021-02-07"
-description: How to use Poetry with Azure DevOps
-slug: python_poetry_with_azure_devops
 tags:
-- python
+  - "python"
-- poetry
+  - "poetry"
-- azure devops
+  - "azure devops"
-title: Poetry and Azure DevOps private package repository
 ---

 Recently I have switched from Pip to Poetry.
 I use Poetry for both dependency-management and packaging.